whitegreen/Dalsoo-Bin-Packing/README.md

 ## 3. Output options

-a. obtain the transformation of each polygon in the final layout, including:
+**a**. obtain the transformation of each polygon in the final layout, including:

 int[] *result_pack_id*;  // result_pack_id[9]=2 means the 9th polygon is on the 2nd sheet.